 Hydroforming & deep draw is sometimes referred to as “fluid forming” or “rubber diaphragm forming”.

-It is a process developed to manufacture small to medium quantities of deep-drawn parts, and compliments other techniques of metal forming, for example, metal spinning, stamping, and fabrications.
+Hydroforming sheet metal is a process developed to manufacture short to medium run quantities of deep-drawn parts, and compliments other techniques of metal forming, for example, metal spinning, stamping, and fabrications.

 - Low-cost, high accuracy production of deep drawn parts, especially parts with asymmetrical or irregular contours.